-- 1 long tone while holding down the power button: Indicates an EFI ROM update is in progress on a computer manufactured before 2012.
+- One long tone while you hold down the power button: An EFI ROM update is in progress.
+This applies to Mac computers from before 2012.

-Pressing and holding keys when the startup tone sounds can make your Mac function in different ways.
-To learn more see Startup key combinations for Intel-based Macs.
+- Pressing and holding keys on startup can make your Mac function in different ways.
+To learn more, see Startup key combinations for Mac.